zilishen/documentation/content/nginx-one/reference/api/nginx-one-api-authentication.md

 {{<custom-styles>}}

+In this guide, we'll show you how to authenticate API requests with NGINX One.
+There are two options for authentication: API Token or API Certificate.
+Both methods ensure secure access to your data.

 ## Getting Ready

 Before you start, ensure you have either an API Token or API Certificate for authentication.
 You can get these from the F5 Distributed Cloud Console.
 Click [here]([/docs/how-to/user-mgmt/credentials](https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials)) for instructions.